shazraz/Path-Planning/README.md

 # Path Planning

 ## 1. Introduction
-This model implements a path planner in C++ using the splines library and waypoints provided by a simulator
+This model implements a path planner in C++ using vehicle localization and sensor fusion data provided by a simulator.
+The path is used to navigate the vehicle on a highway while avoiding obstacles on the road.

 ## 2. Project Environment
 The project was built using the Ubuntu 16-04 bash shell in Windows 10.
 Instructions to set this up can be found [here](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
 The following dependencies need to be in place to build and execute the project.